-1. Dry all canvas before storing to prevent mildew.
+Dry all canvas before storing to prevent mildew.

-Wash canvas periodically with a heavy-duty detergent and warm water.
-Do no use petroleum-based cleaners on canvas or clear vinyl as them will yellow.
+2. Wash canvas periodically with a heavy-duty detergent and warm water.
+Do not use petroleum-based or ammonia cleaners on canvas or clear vinyl as they will yellow.

-Lubricate the snap buttons and zippers with petroleum jelly or paraffin and they will be much easier to operate efficiently.
+3. Lubricate the snap buttons and zippers with petroleum jelly or paraffin and they will be much easier to operate efficiently.

 4. Clean clear vinyl thoroughly with denatured alcohol then apply a protective layer of clear wax.
+Do not use paste wax as it will yellow vinyl.
 This process should be repeated as necessary to maintain the protective wax coating.